 - It is carried out within the scope of the Erasmus Charter for Higher Education and the international agreements of the higher education institution.

-- Students, who enrolled in the higher education institutions as a part of formal education, can participate in the student mobility in higher education.
-Students, who study in the Open University and similar programs (distance education) cannot benefit from the activity.
+- Students, who enrolled in higher education institutions as a part of formal education, can participate in student mobility in higher education.
+Students, who study in the open university and similar programs (distance education) cannot benefit from the activity.

 - The activity is the actualization of a part of the education of the student, who is enrolled in a higher education institution, in another higher education institution abroad, which is partnered with an international agreement.

-- First grade students of the associate degree programs and undergraduate programs, and the graduated students cannot benefit from the study mobility activity.
+- First-grade students of the associate degree programs, undergraduate programs, and graduated students cannot benefit from the study mobility activity.

 PERIODS IN STUDY MOBILITY

 - Minimum and Maximum Periods for a Single Activity are carried out in accordance with the minimum and maximum periods determined by the European Commission.

 - The minimum period for mobility for studies is full 3 months and the maximum period is full 12 months. -The minimum period for mobility for traineeship is full 2 months, and the maximum period is full 12 months.

 - The activity period should be carried out uninterrupted.
 Semester breaks and official holidays cannot be considered as an interruption in mobility for studies.

 - The student mobility period of a student in the same learning cycle (undergraduate, graduate, Ph.D.), if applicable the student mobility period made in the period of Lifelong Learning Program and the student mobility period in Erasmus+ period, cannot exceed 12 months in total.
 The total period of student mobility activities made in the same learning cycle, even though a grant was not given, should be planned as not to exceed 12 months.